ear2earGrin/legaldocs/Service Contract PeakShift - interviewer.md

 ### Art.
 9. Methodology of payment
 1. The CLIENT shall repay the SERVICE PROVIDER in the form of the cryptocurrency "Bitcoin".
-2. The amount of Bitcoin received will be calculated as the equivalent of  {{provider_fee}} USD in accordance with the current exchange rate of Bitcoin to dollar at the time of sending, listed on coinmarketcap.com.
+2. The parties aknowledge that the amount of Bitcoin owed by the CLIENT will be calculated in accordance with the listed on coinmarketcap.com current exchange rates at the time of the sending of the cryptocurrency for each separate transaction.
 All prices are exclusive VAT.
+3. The amount of Bitcoin received will be calculated as the equivalent of {{provider_fee}} USD for the first 30 (thirty) minutes of an audio interview, given that the total  interview is no less than 20 (twenty) minutes in length.
+In the case that an audio interview is longer than 30 (thirty) minutes, up to a maximum of {{MAX_INTERVIEW_TIME}} minutes, the agreed upon fee in Bitcoin received for the extra duration is to amount to {{provider_fee}} Bitcoin.
+The parties agree that the provisions of Art.9.2. of this contract are to be complied to in regards to the applicable exchange rates.
-3. The CLIENT shall repay the SERVICE PROVIDER in a maximum of 14 days after the service has been completed and the information gathered by SERVICE PROVIDER transfered to the CLIENT as agreed upon in Art.7 of this contract.
+4. The CLIENT shall repay the SERVICE PROVIDER in a maximum of 14 days after the service has been completed and the information gathered by SERVICE PROVIDER transfered to the CLIENT as agreed upon in Art.7 of this contract.

-*Set amount per interview (first 30 mins, but not less than 20 min), then X equivalent of {{PROVIDER_FEE}} USD in accordance with the current exchange rate of Bitcoin to dollar  per minute, up to a maximum of {{MAX_INTERVIEW_TIME}} minutes.
-Maximum amount of interviews one can do : 100 you make a request for 10 interviews to do 10 interviews.
-APPROVAL for ..
-1,5,10,25,50 Due time to complete the interview.
-If they dont do the 5 interviews in 14 days they lose the 5 approval.  they get payed for only what was done.
-To give them Approval for one by e-mail and then more if need be.*

 ### Art.10.
 Proof of payment
 PROVIDER shall issue a proof of the received cryptocurrency as stated in Art.7.5. of this contract.